Search

 penalized if you choose to link OUT to bad pages.
 The

-difference, of course, is that you have full control over the
+difference, of course, is that you have full control over

 sites you wish to link to, whereas you have very little